 Click the image below for the Kennebec Valley Explorer 2019 Vacation Planner

-The Kennebec Valley has lodging options for both leisure and business, family vacations and solo travel, the convenience of the city and the seclusion of the lakes - whatever you need is here.
+The Kennebec Valley has lodging options for both leisure and business, family vacations, and solo travel.
+From the convenience of the city to the seclusion of the lakes, whatever you need is here.
 Businesses in our region work closely with local hotels, motels, and inns to accommodate traveling clients and also utilize the many conference spaces available.

-The Capital Area offers a variety of year round recreational activities for residents and visitors alike.
-Surrounded by more than 30 lakes, ponds, and the Kennebec River, the Capital Area is well suited for activities such as canoeing/ kayaking, boating, swimming, water skiing, sailing, jet skiing, ice skating and fishing.
-Visitors may rent or buy canoes and kayaks.
-Public boat landings located on the Kennebec River can be found in Augusta, Hallowell, Gardiner, and Richmond as well as on larger lakes in the region.
-White water rafting along the upper Kennebec and other rivers is organized by rafting companies within the area.
+The Capital Area offers a variety of year-round recreational activities for residents and visitors alike.
+Surrounded by more than 30 lakes and ponds and the Kennebec River, the Capital Area is well suited for activities such as canoeing, kayaking, boating, swimming, water skiing, sailing, jet skiing, ice skating and fishing.
+Hiking and walking trails are abundant in the region through forested hills, fields, and arboretum.